 One thing you’ll want to keep in mind is that it’s unlikely that you’ll be able to do everything there is during Oogie Boogie Bash Halloween Party.
 We’re talking just the special entertainment and character greetings, let alone the regular Halloween attraction overlays like Guardians of the Galaxy – Monsters After Dark or Luigi’s Honkin’ Haul-O-ween or Mater’s Graveyard JamBOOree.

-If Halloween character meet & greets are a priority, do those starting 1 hour before the official Oogie Boogie Bash Halloween Party start time.
+If Halloween character meet & greets are a priority, do the ones around Carthay Circle starting 1 hour before the official Oogie Boogie Bash Halloween Party start time.

-Finish character meet & greets at least 1 hour before the Frightfully Fun Parade
+Finish character meet & greets thirty minutes before the Frightfully Fun Parade steps off.

-Now, a few notes about that tentative strategy for Oogie Boogie Bash Halloween Party…
+Now, a few notes about that strategy for Oogie Boogie Bash Halloween Party…

 Is Oogie Boogie Bash Worth It?